alexr17/insightgroup/README.md

 ## Settings

-You must fill some informations on `_config.yml` to customize your site.
+You must fill some information on `_config.yml` to customize your site.

 ### Contributing